mims-harvard/SHEPHERD/README.md

 ### :five: (Optional) Download Model Checkpoints
 We also provide checkpoints for SHEPHERD after pretraining and after training on the rare disease diagnosis tasks.
 The checkpoints for SHEPHERD can be found [here](https://figshare.com/articles/software/SHEPHERD/21444873).
 You'll need to move them to the directory specified by `project_config.PROJECT_DIR / 'checkpoints'` (see above step).
+Make sure all downloaded files are unzipped.
 You can use these checkpoints directly with the `predict.py` scripts below instead of training the models yourself.

 ## Usage